Logo

 The people behind the attack characterised national parks as ‘woke’ and shared videos of driving over Great Northern beer cans with four-wheel drives and smashing them with bats.

-In contrast, supporters of national parks value their role in conservation and the higher level of community infrastructure available, such as toilets, picnic areas, accessible walking tracks and signage.
+In contrast, supporters of national parks value their role in conservation and the higher level of community infrastructure available to support them spending time in nature, such as toilets, picnic areas, accessible walking tracks and signage.

 People enjoying a swim in one of K’Gari National Park's lakes.
 Image source: Jaana Dielenberg